cjwit/worldmusic_development/README.md

 ## Next up

 * Sort tags by type
+* Tags and See more chapters button on index look too similar
 * Chapter page lists publications
 * Index page lists recent publications
 * Abstract for Kristina's essay